borhanimani/Task_Manager_Website/README.md

 The application allows users to create, view, update, and delete their own tasks.
 Users can also search for tasks, filter their own tasks, and mark tasks as completed.
-> **Note:** You can we more imformation about the project and its documents in the "documents" folder.
+> **Note:** You can get more imformation about the project and its documents in the "documents" folder.
 #### Technology used is this project:
   **Python/Django**, **Django REST Framework**, **HTML5**, **CSS3**, **JavaScript**, **Bootstrap 5 & Bootstrap Icons**, **SQLite**.
   Also the project deployed in **pythonanywhere Website**